Winter is Here, time for an Aromatherapy Bath!

 Winter in the Northern Hemisphere has begun!
 In the five elements, this season is associated with the WATER element, the perfect time for inward reflection, rest, and restoration.
 The associated organs of the Water element are the Kidneys/Adrenals and Bladder.
-The kidneys store the Essence or Jing, the genetic foundation of an individual.
-They are responsible for growth, reproduction, and form the foundation of our constitutional strength and immunity.
+The kidneys store the Essence of Jing, the genetic foundation of an individual.
+They are responsible for growth and reproduction and also form the foundation of our constitutional strength and immunity.

 The Water element symbolizes the deepest qualities of Yin energy.
 Water represents the end of a cycle, old age, and the dormancy between death and rebirth.
 The Water phase corresponds to the North, the darkest direction, to midnight, and to winter.
 Water’s Yin energy time is cold, dark, deep, and/or still.
 When Water becomes still, its surface reflects the world like a mirror, without distortion; it also becomes clear so that you can see into its depths.
 Winter is the time of meditation, from which wisdom can emerge.
 When we become still and go within, we can reflect upon our life and prepare for new growth ahead.

 An aromatherapy bath is a perfect way to restore, integrate, replenish, relax, and let go.
-Adding essential oils into a bath is a fast and effective way to use aromatherapy and to derive immeasurable healing benefits.
+Adding essential oils into a bath is a fast and effective way to use aromatherapy and includes immeasurable healing benefits.

 There are several effective ways to add essential oils to a bath: Mix the essential oils into your chosen emulsifier to the following aromatherapy bath blends.
-The suggested emulsifiers for the bath are jojoba (Simmondsia chinensis), castile soap, or Solubol.
+The suggested emulsifiers for the bath are 1-2 TBSP. of jojoba (Simmondsia chinensis), castile soap, or Solubol.
 Mix ingredients together, and then add to the running bathwater.
-Using the emulsifier assists the essential oils to disperse into the bathwater, not adhering to the skin or walls of the bathtub.
+Using the emulsifier assists the essential oils in dispersing into the bathwater, not adhering to the skin or walls of the bathtub.

 Our favorite essential oil blend for a stimulating morning wake-up~ 4 drops- Rose Geranium (Pelargonium roseum) 2 drops- Palmarosa (Cymbopogon martinii) 2 drops- Jasmine (Jasminum officinale var. sambac)